TheAlgorithms/Nim/CONTRIBUTING.md

 - It is incited to give a usage example after the module documentation and the `push raises` pragma in the top-level `runnableExamples` block.
 - Use the [`std/unittest` module](https://nim-lang.org/docs/unittest.html) to test your program.
 - We recommend using a `when isMainModule:` block to run tests.
-This block will be compiled and run if the module is compiled as an executable.
+This block runs when the module is compiled as an executable.
 See the [minimal example](#minimal-example).

 #### Other

 - If you need a third-party module that is not in the file [third_party_modules.md](https://github.com/TheAlgorithms/Nim/blob/master/third_party_modules.md), please add it to that file as part of your submission.
-- Please, use export marker `*` to distinguish the functions of your user-facing [application programming interface (API)](https://en.wikipedia.org/wiki/API) from the helper internal functions.
+- Use the export marker `*` to distinguish the functions of your user-facing [application programming interface (API)](https://en.wikipedia.org/wiki/API) from the internal helper functions.

 ### Minimal example